llopez/Crud.react/README.md

 $ npm install
 ```

-Start the application (development), then navige to your server address in your preferred browser.
+Start the application (development), then navigate to your server address in your preferred browser.

 ```sh
 $ npm run dev-server